jenna-simon-1/jenna-simon-1.github.io/README.md

 ## Mapping Twitter Data with ArcGIS

+The heat map below shows the locations of 500 recent tweets relating to the COVID-19 pandemic.
+This map illustrates how the pandemic is truly a nation-wide issue, and based on tweet locations there isn't much evidence that the pandemic is central in any one location.
+The tweets seem to be appropriately spread out based on the country's population densities.

 <style>.embed-container {position: relative; padding-bottom: 80%; height: 0; max-width: 100%;} .embed-container iframe, .embed-container object, .embed-container iframe{position: absolute; top: 0; left: 0; width: 100%; height: 100%;} small{position: absolute; z-index: 40; bottom: 0; margin-bottom: -15px;}</style><div class="embed-container"><iframe width="500" height="400" frameborder="0" scrolling="no" marginheight="0" marginwidth="0" title="COVID-19 Tweets" src="//lu.maps.arcgis.com/apps/Embed/index.html?webmap=165214db64fd495ba95da80a29e9621d&extent=-180,-29.0534,-30.0465,72.1895&zoom=true&previewImage=false&scale=true&disable_scroll=true&theme=dark"></iframe></div>